daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_primaveraconnectortutorial.md

 11. On left side menu, navigate to *Configurations / Employee*, identify the Primavera data source instance (DEMO) and check that the list is filled with data retrieved from Primavera.

-12. Now you can List and Update Employees directly on your on-premise system.
+12. Now you can List and Update Employees directly on your on-premise system, providing your connector is correctly configured and running.